SNL’s Pete Davidson guests as Tom Homan for ICE pep talk

 “What were you told you should be doing?”
 Davidson’s Homan followed up.

-“Um, wilding out?” said another.
+“Um, wild ‘n out?” said another.
 Another questioned if the job was to keep Americans safe from former CNN reporter Don Lemon, who was arrested this week.

 An exasperated Davidson as Homan said: “Look, I’m Tom Homan, OK?
 I’m the ‘separating families at the border guy.’
 I’m the ‘on-film taking a $50,000 bribe guy.’
 And y’all are making me look like the upstanding, reasonable adult in the room.
 That’s crazy.”